All Episodes

 I stand by that.

-It is all the bluster that we saw on Friday night in all of its shame and all what should be a huge wake-up call of embarrassment.
+It is all the bluster that we saw on Friday night in all of its shame and what should be a huge wake-up call of embarrassment.

-But we've watched this media of ours, they go from one hysterical, oh, we got him, we got him, we got him.
+They go from one hysterical, oh, we got him, we got him, we got him.

-Turns out to be false, wrong, whatever, and then they just move on to the next one and to the next one and to the next one.
+And then they just move on to the next one and to the next one and to the next one.

 And it's every second minute hour of every day.